OpenSLO/OpenSLO/CONTRIBUTING.md

 ## Website

-See [website development](website/README.md) to preview the site, update schema documentation, and import specification changes.
+See [website development](website/README.md) to preview the site, update schema documentation, and edit the specification.

 ## License